IjzerenHein/node-web-bluetooth/README.md

 	npm install node-web-bluetooth

 This will automatically install [noble](https://github.com/abandonware/noble).
-Depending on your system environment and the tools installed, nobble may or may not work out of the box.
+Depending on your system environment and the tools installed, noble may or may not work out of the box.
 Please visit [https://github.com/abandonware/noble](https://github.com/abandonware/noble) on how to install all the prerequisites for noble.

 ## Usage